 Static Binding Or Early Binding

-The Binding, which is resolved at compile time by the JVM compiler, is called Static Binding Or Early Binding.
+The Binding, resolved at compile time by the JVM compiler, is called Static Binding Or Early Binding.
 The Binding for static, private, and final methods is completed at the compiled time because static, private, and final methods can not be overridden, and the class of those methods is determined at compile time.

 Let’s take a look at a simple program to understand this concept more clearly: